Radrizzani replaces chaos with caution on Leeds' EPL return - WHIZ News

 “I hope we can stay in the Premier League for two years,” Radrizzani said.
 “After that first cycle of two years, I think we will be ready to step up and close the gap with the bigger teams.
 Obviously, my objective, if I look at a period of three, five years, is to be just behind the top six.”

-Leicester, though, reached the Champions League in 2016, two years after returning to the Premier League, and Wolverhampton qualified for the Europa League in 2019 in its first season back in the topflight.
+Leicester, though, won the Premier League in 2016 to earn a Champions League spot, just two years after returning to the top flight.
+And Wolverhampton qualified for the Europa League in 2019 in its first season back in the top division.

 “It’s impossible,” Radrizzani said.
 “It would be wrong to do it because there is no foundation to do that.
 So obviously, there are teams that have done an unbelievable story like Leicester, but Leicester is an example also of stability and sustainability over time.